lucasForato/digital-garden-old/content/private/legacy/Oreilly Stock Trade Example.md

 ---
 ## REMINDS ME OF
-[[Layered Architecture]] because you have many layers of things that have to happen for a request to finish.
+[[private/legacy/Layered Architecture]] because you have many layers of things that have to happen for a request to finish.

 ---
 ## REVIEWS